colinkiama/colinkiama-www/content/blog/git-sweep.md

 ```

 ## Special Thanks
 Thank you [Erik Schierboom](https://www.erikschierboom.com) for providing the solution.
-Hopefully this gets added directly into git one day.
+Hopefully, this gets added directly into git one day.
 This alias is super useful for maintaining your repositories.